anthonybautista/bcash_ecosystem/README.md

 Deployed contract addresses can be found <a href="docs.butterflycash.lol">here</a>

+Special thanks to @bbeldame from Avalant who gave me the testing template when we worked together on the Avalant LP farm.
+This LP farm was the basis for the bCASH LP farm, and all tests in this repo use the same testing template.

 ```yarn test``` to launch test, you can also only trigger test for a particular file if you want (you should)

 ```yarn``` to install all dependencies